ubpb/metacrunch/Readme.md

 metacrunch provides you with a simple DSL to define such ETL jobs.
 Just create a text file with the extension `.metacrunch`.
 Note: The extension doesn't really matter but you should avoid `.rb` to not loading them by mistake from another Ruby component.

 Let's look at an example.
+For a collection of working examples check out our [metacrunch-demo](https://github.com/ubpb/metacrunch-demo) repo.

 ```ruby
 # File: my_etl_job.metacrunch